 So after that period you started working as a professional?

 Not yet.
 At that time there were not really shiatsu professionals.
 It was very new!
 We were perhaps less than ten practitioners in all of London.
 So most of us met every week and we taught each other what we knew.
 In this group there were only people who had studied directly with the Japanese professors.
 Michael Rose studied with Masunaga, Carola Beresford-Cooke with Ohashi and Harriet Devlin with Kishi.
 For their part, Merle Gering had studied acupressure and Neil Gulliver the Macrobiotic Shiatsu.
 So we were a broad-spectrum group, so to speak, whose object was the sharing of our knowledge.
-After some time, Michael,
+Michael, Harriet and I started teaching groups of people who were interested but we did not have the idea that we were training people to be professionals – the classes were more like self-exploration through touch and movement.

 Was it the beginnings of the UK Shiatsu Society?